Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 It is simple, uncluttered, and considered the easiest to use!
 Although, it does not feature any BDC or ranging capacities.

-This allows the shooter to focus on a target through the thicker outlines and aim correctly through the finer crosshair before taking a shot.
+This allows me to focus on a target through the thicker outlines and aim correctly through the finer crosshair before taking a shot.

-With that in mind, it is the perfect reticle of choice for large game hunting.
+With that in mind, it is the perfect reticle of choice when I’m large game-hunting.

 Apart from Leupold’s Duplex, you can also find some good options like Simmons Truplex, Nikon’s Nikoplex, and Weaver’s Dual X.